stuffo/scaleway-archkernel/README.md

 Frist boot will be taking about 20 seconds longer while regenerating the initrd.
 Subsequent boots with the same Arch kernel will instantly kexec.

+## Troubleshooting
+If your initrd or kernel is bad you can get stuck with a non booting system.
+Add a server tag in the Scaleway webui with the name `archkernel_disabled` and kexec won't be executed on bootup anymore.

+Other usefull Scaleway related tags are `INITRD_POST_SHELL=1` which will drop you in a shell after the whole initrd shebang is done so you can tinker with your filesystem.
+Also consider `INITRD_VERBOSE=1` to make initrd more verbose.
+`INITRD_DEBUG=1` is maximum verbose and will trace all commands that get executed in initrd.

+You can always run archkernel-load.sh manually to start the kexec process.

 ## Building
 1. clone this (`git clone https://github.com/stuffo/scaleway-archkernel.git`)
 2. run `makepkg` in the repository to create the Arch package